 Pet-friendly Window Treatments in Fort Lauderdale02/08/2017Danielle Micich Photo courtesy patchattack via Flickr (Creative Commons) There’s an image Fort Lauderdale pet owners probably know too well: leaving your home only to glance behind and see your pet’s face peeking through the window as you leave.
 For pet owners with certain types of window treatments, regular trips to the window could spell disaster, as dogs and cats can make for some of the worst and lasting harm to your window treatments.
-So how do you prevent pet damage?
-The easiest way is to choose a pet-friendly window covering that can stand up to even the most excitable pets.
+So how can you prevent pet damage?
+The easiest way is to install a pet-friendly window covering that can stand up to even the most excitable pets.
 Let’s dive into some of the best (and worst) window coverings for pet owners throughout FL.
-Window Treatments That Aren’t Pet-Friendly First, let’s take a look at which window treatments homeowners with pets shouldn’t have in the home.
+Non Pet-Friendly Window Treatments First, let’s take a look at which window treatments homeowners with pets shouldn’t have in the home.
 Window Treatments With Cords As is the case with window safety for children, cords can be one of the biggest issues for pet owners.
-Both dogs and cats are known to play with hanging cords, which may result in damage to your window covering or in some cases, injury to your pet.
-Look into window treatments without cords, whether they’re shutters that attach to the window frame or other window treatments that operate by a bottom-up top-down configuration or are automated.
+Both dogs and cats are known to play with dangling cords, which may result in damage to your window treatment or in some cases, injury to your pet.
+Look into window treatments without cords, whether they’re shutters that fit in the window frame or other window coverings that operate by a top-down bottom-up configuration or are automated.
 Aluminum Blinds Photo courtesy Carlos Castro via Flickr (Creative Commons).
 Aluminum blinds are possibly the worst window treatment for homeowners with pets.
 Not only do the blinds typically operate via cord, but they’re extremely susceptible to damage from even the most gentle pets.
-Dogs or cats peeking through aluminum blinds can bend, warp, and even snap the flimsy slats, so you’ll have to replace the whole window treatment.
+Dogs or cats peeking through aluminum blinds can bend, warp, and even snap the flimsy slats, so you’ll have to replace the whole thing.
 Fabric Window Coverings Fabrics may be something to avoid, depending on your pet and the type of window treatment.
 Lengthy fabrics like draperies can “puddle” on the floor, making them easy for dirty paws to walk all over.
 Fabric window treatments also have a tendency to collect pet hair which nullifies any fashion value they can add.
 Lastly, fabrics can tear, something cat owners know all too well.
 The Most Pet-Friendly Window Treatments Now that we’ve seen which window treatments don’t get along with pets, let’s dive into the more pet-friendly window coverings.
 Real Wood and Faux-Wood Blinds Many of the issues aluminum blinds have, wood and faux-wood blinds fix for pet owners.
 No matter if your pet wants to poke its face through the window, resilient wood blinds can stand up to more abuse than their aluminum counterparts.
 In addition, their usual wide slats make it harder for pets to get their arms or necks tangled in them.
 But, make sure that if you opt for wood or faux-wood blinds that you get ones that are cordless.
 Plantation Shutters - The Most Pet Friendly Window Treatment If you’re worried at all about damage to your window treatments or injury to your pet caused by window treatments, plantation shutters may reduce those concerns.
-Since they mount directly onto the window, there are no hanging cords or fabric that can cause trouble.
+Since they’re mounted directly onto the window, there are no dangling cords or fabric that can cause trouble.
 What’s more, even if your pets are able to climb up, Polywood® plantation shutters are scratch resistant and sturdy so damage is rarely an issue.
 Plantation shutters keep your pets happy too.
 Own a pooch that wants to look out the window as you head out?
 Shutters can make it easy without any chance of damage.
-Does your kitten want a patch of sunlight to lounge in?
-Simply adjust the louvers to let the light come through without compromising privacy.
+Does the kitten want a patch of sunlight to lounge in?
+Simply adjust the louvers and let the light come through without compromising privacy.
 In effect, plantation shutters are the best window treatment for homes with pets.
 Make New Window Coverings Your Pet Project Want to find a new window covering that’s the right fit for both you and your pet?
 Call Sunburst Shutters Fort Lauderdale at 561-440-8535 now to see all your window treatment options.
 Your pet will be grateful.